BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Checkbox in plugin settings now can specify true-ish default value.
 * [Fixed] Trigger select box margins.
+* [Fixed] Role recipient for Email picking wrong roles with LIKE statement.
 * [Changed] Input field sanitizer for Carriers, allowing for some HTML tags.

 = 6.1.6 =